 ONSC Shooting Sport Committee Chair

-ONSC Shooting Sports Committee has overall responsibility for the council’s Shooting Sports activities in Cub Scouts, Scouts BSA, Venturing and Exploring.
+ONSC Shooting Sports Committee has overall responsibility for the council’s Target and Range Sport activities in Cub Scouts, Scouts BSA, Venturing and Exploring.

 Shooting Sports include: Rifle, Shotgun, Muzzleloading Rifle & Shotgun, Pistol, Archery, BB rifle and Rocket activities.